oats-center/pea-pod/Step-5 (Optional) Cloudflare/Step-5 Instructions.md

 ![Screen Shot 2023-03-07 at 2 20 49 PM](https://user-images.githubusercontent.com/126691160/223531603-fb60db0e-b167-40ae-9684-aa772030d0c8.png)

 In the box under `Enter your site (example.com)` type in your registered domain, then click `Add Site` button to add it as one of your websites.
-Now when clicking the `Webistes` page on left tool bar, when the `Home` page is prompted it should display a box with your domain.
+Now when clicking the `Websites` page on left tool bar, when the `Home` page is prompted it should display a box with your domain.
 By clicking that box you can look at settings, data, management tools that are pertinent to your website.

 ![Screen Shot 2023-03-07 at 2 33 22 PM](https://user-images.githubusercontent.com/126691160/223533060-3562f604-1577-4329-8172-754adc89e7fe.png)